Notebooks¶

 This limitation has been identified and fixed in the forthcoming 9.1.2 and 9.2 releases.

-In Helm, when you execute the helm upgrade command, it does not automatically upgrade the Custom Resource Definitions (CRDs).
+In Helm, when you execute the helm upgrade command, it doesn't automatically upgrade the Custom Resource Definitions (CRDs).
 Outdated CRDs can lead to compatibility issues and may cause unexpected behavior in the functionality of notebooks.
 Follow the instructions related to notebooks CRDs.

 9.1¶

-In the recent 9.1 upgrade, we've made significant changes to the naming standards in the values file for notebooks.
+In the recent 9.1 upgrade, significant changes were made to the naming standards in the values file for notebooks.

 Prior to version 9.1, services related to notebooks in the values file used a prefix notebooks-.
 For instance, the notebook operator was defined as: